 In the case at hand, a U.S. citizen who had a successful career in the pharmaceutical industry over the past several decades, including as Chief Executive Officer of a maker and distributor of generic medications, opened two savings accounts in Switzerland.

 Throughout the years he maintained the accounts, his accountant prepared his tax returns.
-The taxpayer didn’t tell his accountant about the bank accounts until the 1990s, because, he stated, the accountant never asked about them.
+The taxpayer didn’t tell his accountant about the bank accounts or even disclose any of the most vital information, the swift code of the bank, until the 1990s, because, he stated, the accountant never asked about them.
 His accountant then told the taxpayer he’d been breaking the law for 20 years by not reporting the accounts.
 According to the taxpayer’s testimony, the accountant also said that:

 New Accountant Steps In

 Based on this advice, as well as fear that he would be penalized for his years of noncompliance, the taxpayer didn’t report the accounts on his tax returns until 2007, when the accountant died and he hired a new accountant.

 His 2007 tax return reflected the Swiss assets for the first time.
 He also filed his first FBAR in 2007.
 But he only reported the existence of one of his Swiss accounts, which had assets totaling approximately $240,000.
 The unreported account had assets of about $2.3 million.
 He didn’t report any of the income that he earned on either Swiss account.